Tag

 Sound quality is excellent, too, with beautiful detail and depth, and excellent bass response and compatibility with Apple’s immersive Spatial Audio.
 There’s still no EQ adjustments, but if you love music, you’ll love the way the AirPods Pro 2 sound.

 Battery life in the latest USB-C version still stands at six hours per charge, with 30 hours total when you include the charging case – which still has a built-in speaker, lanyard loop, and Apple U1 chip for ultra-precise location reporting via Find My.
-It also gets the same IP54 protection upgrade, and you can now charge the AirPods Pro 2 with your iPhone 15 or using a USB-C-to-USB-C cable, which is super handy if you don’t have access to power or a portable charging bank.
+It also gets the same IP54 protection upgrade, and you can now charge the AirPods Pro 2 with your 15 or using a USB-C-to-USB-C cable, which is super handy if you don’t have access to power or a portable charging bank.

 google pixel buds pro review 00012